sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 * 2\. read redis state_db BFD_SESSION_TABLE, for each BFD session in TABLE_BFD and the BFD session state is UP, get nexthop
     * Get prefix list from TABLE_NEXTHOP, and loop this list.
 For each prefix lookup TABLE_SR to get prefix entry
         * Add the above nexthop to this prefix's nexthop list
-* 3\. read redis appl_db STATIC_ROUTE_TABLE, collect all the entries with "refreshable"="false" (BfdRouteMgr created static route entry)
+* 3\. read redis appl_db STATIC_ROUTE_TABLE, collect all the entries with "refreshable"="false" (StaticRouteBfd created static route entry)
 * 4\. loop TABLE_SR table, for each static route, compare with the route in above step #3,
     * Skip this entry if the static route matches (same nexthop list)
     * Delete the redis appl_db static route if the nexthop list is empty in TABLE_SR